18 September 2018

 Many PHP developers are green with envy when thinking about their colleagues who use Node.
-Asynchronous Node systems are sharing the codebase between protocols and serving them right out of the code.
+Asynchronous Node systems are sharing the codebase between protocols and serve them right out of the code.
 This really makes one wonder about switching to Node.
 Well, actually something resembling Node in PHP has been added as an extension.
 And it’s called Swoole.

 Node in PHP?
 What is that Swoole thing?

-“Production-Grade Async programming Framework for PHP Enable PHP developers to write high-performance, scalable, concurrent TCP, UDP, Unix socket, HTTP, Websocket services in PHP programming language without too much knowledge about non-blocking I/O programming and low-level Linux kernel”.
+Production-Grade Async programming Framework for PHP.
+Enable PHP developers to write high-performance, scalable, concurrent TCP, UDP, Unix socket, HTTP, and Websocket services in PHP programming language without too much knowledge about non-blocking I/O programming and low-level Linux kernel.

 How to get it running?

 Installation methods on native platforms vary.

 For Linux it boils down to one pecl command:

 pecl install swoole

 brew install homebrew/php/php72-swoole

 And on Windows, native installation is not possible, but we should use Docker anyway.